 Note: I get commissions for purchases made through links in this post.

-Now that I’ve already told you that the Bolt XR does what you want it to, you could just go buy one at Amazon straight away.
+Now that I’ve already told you that the Bolt XR does what you want it to, you could just see if you can find one at Amazon straight away.

 Or you could read on for more details about this crossbow scope.
 You can click an item in the box below to jump to that section, if you see something of particular interest.